Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 Student Loan Forgiveness Isn’t Taxed – For Now

-The good news for many borrowers is that student loan forgiveness is a notable exception to the rule taxing forgiven debt.
+Currently, student loan forgiveness is a notable exception to the rule taxing forgiven debt.

 Sadly, this particular exception ends on January 1, 2026 for many types of student loan forgiveness.
 In other words, if you reach IDR forgiveness before 2026, you are in the clear.
 If you are making payments on the SAVE plan until 2029, there could be a large tax bill in your future.